-Make sure you make it easy and pronounced when and where your services are.
-And include a map.
+Make sure you made it easy and pronounced when and where your services are.
+Moreover, including a map.

 This is a map to my church.
 Notice how it gives an ability to expand the map, get directions, and save it to use later.

-This makes it really simple for people to figure out how to get to your church.
+This makes it simple for people to figure out how to get to your church.

-I placed it in this website using the Elementor plugin for WordPress, but you can use the WP Google Maps plugin if you don't use Elementor.
-There is also a way you can get the html code from Google Maps and use straight html code if you like.
+I placed it on this website using the iframe code you can get from Google maps, but you can use the WP Google Maps plugin if you don’t use iframes.
+There is also a way you can get the HTML code from Google Maps and use straight HTML code if you like.